pyannote/pyannote-metrics/_sources/basics.rst.txt

 -------------------

 When you have lots of files to evaluate, and you still want to accumulate them internally, they can be processed in parallel.
-`pyannote.metrics` metrics are thread-safe.
+`pyannote.metrics` metrics initialized with `parallel=True` are thread-safe.
 See the code of `pyannote.metrics.py` command line tool for inspiration.

 .. note::

    Parallel processing does not work that well in Jupyter notebooks.
-   You might want to deactivate support for parallel processing with `parallel=False` when instantiating the metric.

 Define your own metric